RosanaFSS/Cybersecurity-Journey-TryHackMe/A.md

 <h1 align="center">
   $$\textcolor{#3bd62d}{\textnormal{The Hidden Gateway}}$$
 </h1>
-<p align="center">is a web and boot-to-root CTF challenge.
+<p align="center">Is a web and boot-to-root CTF challenge.
 Navigate through web vulnerabilities, exploit misconfigurations, and escalate privileges to ultimately gain root access.
-Only the most skilled hackers will unlock the hidden gateway and conquer the system.<br>
+Only the most skilled hackers will unlock the hidden gateway and conquer the system.
 It is classified as a medium-level CTF, and you can join it for 🆓 using your own virtual machine with openVPN or TryHackMe´s AttackBox if you are subscribed. <a href="https://tryhackme.com/room/thehiddengateway3">The Hidden Gateway</a>.</p>

 <p align="center"> <img width="900px" src="https://github.com/user-attachments/assets/4b82fb43-d2cc-4d81-bd24-f375edd12d05"> </p>